Conditions and diseases

 More cancers were registered in males (150,832) than females (146,031).
 Across the majority of cancer sites more males are diagnosed with cancer than females.
 This is a persistent feature of the data, reported in previous registration years.

 The age-standardised incidence rates for newly diagnosed cancers were 670.8 per 100,000 males and 546.1 per 100,000 females.
 The rate takes into account the different age structures between males and females.

 Datasets related to Conditions and diseases

-One- and five- year net survival and predicted net survival for adults in England diagnosed with one of 24 common cancers, by age and sex.
+1- and 5- year net survival and predicted 10-year net survival for adults in England diagnosed with one of 24 common cancers, by age and sex.

 The number of cancer cases registered in 2014, and cancer incidence rates of all types of cancer by age and sex.

 Survival for children (aged 0 to 14 years) diagnosed with cancer in England from 1990 to 2008, followed up to 31 December 2013.

 This presents the latest one- and five-year age-standardised crude and relative survival rates for adult patients (aged 15-99 years) diagnosed in England and Wales for 21 common cancers.